IBM/aspera-cli/README.erb.md

 ## <a name="files"></a>Aspera Files, Aspera on Cloud

-Aspera Files requires the use of Oauth for authentication (HTTP Basic authentication is not supported).
+Aspera Files uses the more advanced Oauth mechanism for authentication (HTTP Basic authentication is not supported).
 This requires additional setup.
 Several types of OAuth authentication are supported:

-* Web based authentication : authentication is made by user in a browser
+* Web based authentication : authentication is made by user using a browser (simpler)
 * JSON Web Token (JWT) : authentication is secured by a private key (recommended)
-* URL Token : external users authentication with url tokens
+* URL Token : external users authentication with url tokens (external links)

 The authentication method is controled by option `auth`.

-For a _quick start_, follow the mandatory and sufficient section: [API Client Registration](#clientreg) (auth=web).
+For a _quick start_, follow the mandatory and sufficient section: [API Client Registration](#clientreg) (auth=web) as well as [Option Preset for Files](#filespreset).

-Optionally, in addition to Client Registration and for a more convenient, browser-less, authorization follow the [JWT](#jwt) section (auth=jwt).
+For a more convenient, browser-less, experience follow the [JWT](#jwt) section (auth=jwt) in addition to Client Registration.

-In Oauth, a "Bearer" token is used to authenticate REST calls.
-Bearer tokens are valid for a period of time, so `aslmcli` saves generated tokens in its configuration folder, and regenrate them when they have expired.
+In Oauth, a "Bearer" token are generated to authenticate REST calls.
+Bearer tokens are valid for a period of time.`aslmcli` saves generated tokens in its configuration folder, tries to re-use them or regenerates them when they have expired.

 ### <a name="clientreg"></a>API Client Registration